Pre-Columbian era: Totonac civilization

+Toltec civilization

+The Toltec civilization was established in the 8th century CE.
+The Toltec Empire expanded its political borders to as far south as the Yucatán peninsula, including the Maya city of Chichen Itza.
+The Toltecs established vast trading relations with other Mesoamerican civilizations in Central America and the Puebloans in present-day New Mexico.
+During the Post-Classic era, the Toltecs suffered a subsequent collapse in the early 12th century, due to famine and civil war.
+The Toltec civilization was so influential to the point where many groups such as the Aztecs claimed to be descended from.

 Aztec/Mexica/Triple Alliance civilization

 With the decline of the Toltec civilization came political fragmentation in the Valley of Mexico.
 Into this new political game of contenders to the Toltec throne stepped outsiders: the Mexica.
 They were also a desert people, one of seven groups who formerly called themselves "Azteca", in memory of Aztlán, but they changed their name after years of migrating.
-Since they were not from the Valley of Mexico, they were initially seen as crude and unrefined in the ways of Nahua civilization.
-Through political maneuvers and ferocious martial skill, they managed to rule Mexico as the head of the 'Triple Alliance' which included two other Aztec cities, Tetxcoco and Tlacopan.
+Since they were not from the Valley of Mexico, they were initially seen as crude and unrefined in the ways of the Nahua civilization.
+Through political maneuvers and ferocious martial skills, they managed to rule Mexico as the head of the 'Triple Alliance' which included two other Aztec cities, Tetxcoco and Tlacopan.

 Latecomers to Mexico's central plateau, the Mexica thought of themselves, nevertheless, as heirs of the civilizations that had preceded them.
 For them, arts, sculpture, architecture, engraving, feather-mosaic work, and the calendar, were bequest from the former inhabitants of Tula, the Toltecs.

-The Mexica-Aztecs were the rulers of much of central Mexico by about 1400 (while Yaquis, Coras and Apaches commanded sizable regions of northern desert), having subjugated most of the other regional states by the 1470s.
-At their peak, the Valley of Mexico where the Aztec Empire presided, saw a population growth that included nearly 1 million people during the late Aztec period (1350–1519).
+The Mexica-Aztecs were the rulers of much of central Mexico by about 1400 (while Yaquis, Coras, and Apaches commanded sizable regions of northern desert), having subjugated most of the other regional states by the 1470s.
+At their peak, the Valley of Mexico where the Aztec Empire presided, saw a population growth that included nearly one million people during the late Aztec period (1350–1519).

 Their capital, Tenochtitlan, is the site of modern-day Mexico City.
 At its peak, it was one of the largest cities in the world with population estimates of 200,000–300,000.
 The market established there was the largest ever seen by the conquistadores on arrival.